 The mission of the University of Tennessee College of Pharmacy is to graduate students with the PharmD degree who serve the evolving healthcare needs of the people of Tennessee and beyond.
 The College provides graduate and post-graduate education programs; conducts basic, clinical, and translational research; provides health services in a variety of settings; and offers continuing education for pharmacists.
 The College maintains excellence and diversity among its students, faculty, staff, and programs and is ranked within the top 20 of all colleges of pharmacy nationally by U.S. News and World Report.
 The UT College of Pharmacy was established in 1898 and is a national leader in education, research, community service, and patient care.
-There are two campuses; one located at the UT Health Science Center in Memphis, and a second campus at UT Medical Center in Knoxville, and the most recent addition is located in Nashville.
-Students have the opportunity to complete their clinical rotations during the last 3 semesters of the curriculum in Memphis, Knoxville, Nashville, or Chattanooga.
-All first-year students attend classes at the UT Health Science Center in Memphis; approximately 75 students from each class will move to Knoxville for their 3 final years.
-State-of-the-art videoconference equipment provides live lectures to students on both campuses, in addition to live lectures with faculty present.
+There are three campuses; one located at the UT Health Science Center in Memphis, and a second campus at UT Medical Center in Knoxville, and the most recent addition is located in Nashville.
+Students have the opportunity to complete their clinical rotations during the last 3 semesters of the curriculum in Memphis, Knoxville, or Nashville.
+All first-year students attend classes at the UT Health Science Center in Memphis; approximately 75 to 100 students from each class will move to Nashville or Knoxville for their 3 final years.
+State-of-the-art videoconference equipment provides live lectures to students on either campuses, in addition to live lectures with faculty present.

 |Course Title||Semester Hours||Quarter Hours|

 |Anatomy & Physiology||8|

-All science courses, other than Biochemistry, should include a laboratory component.
-If an institution offers only one Biochemistry course, UT College of Pharmacy will accept another high level biology course to fulfill the second course requirement (e.g., Advanced Cell Biology, Genetics, Proteins).
-All pre-pharmacy work must be completed with a grade of C or better.
+All science courses, other than Biochemistry, should include a laboratory component All pre-pharmacy work must be completed with a grade of C- or better.
 Review will focus on composite GPA, science GPA, completeness of transcript, and academic trends.
 Applicants are encouraged to take additional upper division sciences to strengthen their application and assure the best preparation for pharmacy school.
 For more information, please see our website http://www.uthsc.edu/pharmacy/future_students/prereqcoursework.php or email fUTurepharmacist@uthsc.edu.